Demo experience research → cross-org infrastructure changes

 On the platform side, the dCloud team made concrete changes traceable to the research: improved content tagging, removal of outdated demos, and improvements to the platform’s search experience.

-On the influence side, the work was presented in meetings well beyond my immediate team — including with leadership in sales enablement and sales engineering.
-That cross-org reach was the unexpected outcome; the original scope hadn’t anticipated being a useful input for organizations outside Product Enablement.
+On the influence side, the work reached well beyond my immediate team: findings were presented to leadership in sales enablement and sales engineering, organizations outside the original research scope entirely.
+That cross-org reach was the unexpected outcome.

 Reflection

-This was the project that taught me to design research with permission to expand the scope.
-If I had held strictly to the original “Meraki demos only” framing, the dCloud findings — which turned out to be the most actionable piece — wouldn’t have surfaced.
+Beyond the design choice, this was the project that taught me to design research with permission to expand the scope.
+If I had held strictly to the original “Meraki demos only” framing, the dCloud findings (which turned out to be the most actionable piece) wouldn’t have surfaced.

 It also reinforced that the right time to broaden a study is when participants are already drawing the broader picture for you.
 The platform-level pain wasn’t something I went looking for; participants kept bringing it up unprompted.
 The job was to listen, recognize the pattern, and then make space in the synthesis and the readout to address it honestly.